Andrew1031/JimmyJazzShoeBot/README.md

 The main language used is Python with Beautiful Soup and Requests being the libraries; requests are used to make post requests to the server in order to log the user in and add a specific shoe size to cart.
 Beautiful Soup is used to scrape the webpage and obtain dynamic values that are required to make the post requests.

 ## Examples of use
 To obtain a limited release edition sneaker on release time; using this program will give one a significant advantage over manually adding the shoe to cart.
-It can be sold out within seconds; therefore every millisecond counts considering there are thousands of people wanting a limited edition shoe
+It can be sold out within seconds; therefore every millisecond counts considering there are thousands of people wanting a limited edition shoe.

+To use successfully, one must have the link of the shoe, and the desired shoe size

 ## Project Status
 Project is still currently being developed, and will update this with any future changes